-Our oceans have become so overfilled with wild fish populations and contaminated with industrial contaminants that trying to figure out what fish are both safe and sustainable can be a difficult job.
+Our oceans have become so overfilled with wild fish populations and contaminated with industrial substances that trying to figure out what fish are both safe and sustainable can be a difficult job.

-The “good fish” lists can change year after year because the existence of these fish decrease every couple of years or for other reasons.
-But there are other fish that contain dangerous substances.
-Here are 5 fish that you should avoid eating.
+The “good types of fish” lists can change year after year because their existence decreases every couple of years.
+But there some fish that contain dangerous substances.
+Here are 5 types of fish that you should avoid eating.

-Food & Water Watch, a non-profit company, examined all of the varieties of fish there are today, the way in which they are collected, how certain species are raised, and the levels of toxic contaminants in the fish, like mercury or PCB, as well as the way in which local fishers are supported by fisheries for their economic survival.
+Food & Water Watch, a non-profit company, examined all the types of fish there are today, the way in which they’re collected, how certain species are raised, and the levels of toxic contaminants in the fish, like mercury or PCB, as well as the way in which local fishers are supported by fisheries for their economic survival.

 1. Imported Catfish